 What’s New for July 1?

-Participants in Dependent Care FSA can now get an increased reimbursement from the County.
-The County will reimburse employees for 50% of their Dependent Care FSA election, up to a maximum of $1,000 (prorated for part-time employees).
-Enroll in PRISM with the total amount you need for the entire fiscal year.
+Beginning July 1, 2021 (FY22), the County will reimburse employees for 50% of their Dependent Care FSA election, up to a maximum of $1,500 (prorated for part-time employees).
+Enroll in PRISM with the total amount you need for the entire fiscal year ($5,000 per family maximum).
 PRISM will calculate the reimbursement and provide it in your pay slips after July 1st.

 - DCFSA Grace Period – your current FY21 dependent care funds can be used for the reimbursement of services occurring through 12/31/2021.
 You have six (6) extra months to use FY21 DCFSA funds.